dotnet/docs-maui/docs/user-interface/controls/blazorwebview.md

 # BlazorWebView

 The .NET Multi-platform App UI (.NET MAUI) `BlazorWebView` is a control that enables you to host a Blazor web app in your .NET MAUI app.
 These apps, known as .NET MAUI Blazor apps, enable a Blazor web app to be integrated with platform features and UI controls.
 The `BlazorWebView` control can be added to any page of a .NET MAUI app, and pointed to the root of the Blazor app.
-The Blazor components run natively in the .NET process and render web UI to an embedded web view control. .NET MAUI Blazor apps can run on all the platforms supported by .NET MAUI.
+The [Razor components](/aspnet/core/blazor/components/) run natively in the .NET process and render web UI to an embedded web view control. .NET MAUI Blazor apps can run on all the platforms supported by .NET MAUI.

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]